Introduction to Windows app design

-The Universal Windows Platform (UWP) design guidance is a resource to help you design and build beautiful, polished apps.
+The Windows app design guidance is a resource to help you design and build beautiful, polished apps.

 It's not a list of prescriptive rules - it's a living document, designed to adapt to our evolving Fluent Design System as well as the needs of our app-building community.